-Our corporate structure is subject to risks associated with our contractual arrangements with our VIE.
-The company that investors will own may never have a direct ownership interest in the businesses that are conducted by our VIE.
-If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in the operations of our VIE.
+Our corporate structure is subject to risks associated with our contractual arrangements with the VIE.
+The company that investors will own may never have a direct ownership interest in the businesses that are conducted by the VIE.
+If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we could be subject to severe penalties or be forced to relinquish our interests in the operations of the VIE.
 This would result in the VIE being deconsolidated.
-The majority of our assets, including the necessary licenses to conduct business in China, are held by our VIE.
+The majority of our assets, including the necessary licenses to conduct business in China, are held by the VIE.
 A significant part of our revenue is generated by the VIE.
 An event that results in the deconsolidation of the VIE would have a material effect on our operations and result in the ADSs diminish substantially in value or even become worthless.
-Our holding company, our PRC subsidiary, our VIE and our investors face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIE and, consequently, significantly affect the financial performance of our VIE and our company as a whole.
+Our holding company, our PRC subsidiary, the VIE and our investors face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure" in this annual report on Form 20-F.
+Key Information-D. Risk Factors- Risks Related to Our Corporate Structure" in this annual report on Form 20-F.

-We and our VIE face various legal and operational risks and uncertainties related to doing business in Mainland China and Hong Kong.
-A significant part of our business operations in China are conducted through our VIE, and we are subject to complex and evolving PRC laws and regulations.
-For example, we and our VIE face risks associated with regulatory approvals on offshore offerings, the use of variable interest entities, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy, as well as the lack of PCAOB inspection on our auditors, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
+We and the VIE face various legal and operational risks and uncertainties related to doing business in Mainland China and Hong Kong, A significant part of our business operations in China are conducted through the VIE, and we are subject to complex and evolving PRC laws and regulations.
+For example, we and the VIE face risks associated with regulatory approvals on offshore offerings, the use of variable interest entities, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy, as well as the lack of PCAOB inspection on our auditors, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
 These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value or become worthless.
-For a detailed description of risks related to doing business in China, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China" and Item 4.